 One of my favorite verses from Patanjali Yoga Sutras 2.33, gives a specific practice to shift into a lifestyle of cultivating peace of mind.
 It states that when there is a negative thought wave, cultivate the opposite.
 The practice and implementation of these words is as follows:

-• Action towards the opposite of that thought wave to move through the reaction
+- Consciously take action towards the opposite of that negative thought wave so you can move through the reaction

 Keep repeating this practice over and over again and you WILL observe your mind start to shift.